Western Michigan University

 1903 W Michigan Ave

 - Ph.D., Art Education, University of California, Berkeley

 - M.A., Art Education, University of California, Berkeley

 - M.F.A., Printmaking, University of Michigan

-As a consultant to the Michigan Department of Education and a member of the Governor’s Committee of Scholars, he has written policies, standards, and review guidelines for the state’s college and university arts programs, and served on numerous program evaluation panels.
+As a consultant to the Michigan Department of Education and a member of the Governor’s Committee of Scholars, he has written policies, standards, and review guidelines for the state’s college and university arts programs and served on numerous program evaluation panels.
 Charland recently served as a consultant to the University of Qatar, charged with designing a program in art education that meets accreditation standards while taking into account the cultural traditions of the region.
-Closer to home, he has partnered with the Detroit Institute of Arts, directing a project that takes advantage of Western Michigan University’s online technology capabilities to bring the rich resources of the museum to remote communities.
+Closer to home, he partners with the Detroit Institute of Arts, directing a project that takes advantage of Western Michigan University’s online technology capabilities to bring the rich resources of the Detroit museum to remote communities.